AlibabaCloudDocs/domain/intl.en-US/Domain name management/Change domain information/Transfer domain name ownership.md

 -   Transfer the ownership of multiple domain names by using a registrant profile that has passed real-name verification:
     -   Non-CNNIC domain names: The verification process can be completed within a short period of time.
 CNNIC is the abbreviation of China Internet Network Information Center.
-    -   CNNIC domain names such as .cn: If you transfer the ownership of a CNNIC domain name by using a registrant profile that has passed real-name verification, little information and few materials are required for review.
+    -   CNNIC domain names such as .cn, .中国, .公司, and .网络: If you transfer the ownership of a CNNIC domain name by using a registrant profile that has passed real-name verification, little information and few materials are required for review.
 However, CNNIC still reviews the domain name information and real-name verification materials.
 The review process usually takes three to five business days.
 -   Transfer the ownership of a single domain name by using a registrant profile that has passed real-name verification:

     After you select a registrant profile that has passed real-name verification, you must still enter your certificate number and upload materials for real-name verification to transfer the ownership.
 The review process usually takes three to five business days.